All Episodes

 There were 7,000 people that wanted to get in that couldn't, that were standing outside.

-Said if the drive-by media would cover this, Trump would win by 10 points.
+And I had somebody send me a note that was watching it last night said, if the drive-by media would cover this, Trump would win by 10 points.

-And now the Trump people in Pence are saying that evidence will soon be forthcoming to refute all of the allegations here that the these various women are making.
+And now the Trump people in Pence are saying that evidence will soon be forthcoming to refute all of the allegations here that these various women are making.

-One of the ways to put this in perspective, and folks, I just want to remind you again.
+One of the ways to put this in perspective, and folks, I just want to remind you again, I saw Powerline pick this up, and I'm glad they did.

 John Henrocker made a point of echoing something I've been saying here for a while.